khaors/geocompr/main.md

   rename(geo_code = o)
 ```

-The preceding code chunk build-on techniques that have already been covered, in Chapter \@ref(attr).
+What just happened?
-To consildate and extend this knowledge, it is worth outlining the three stages that the chained operation accomplished:
+After the `od` dataset was read-in, the chained operation accomplished three operations:

 - Grouping the data by zone of origin (contained in the column `o`).
 - Aggregation of the variables in the `od` dataset *if they were numeric*.
 This stage calculates the total number of people living in each zone by mode of transport.^[